kalisio/krawler/docs/reference/hooks.md

 * **clientPath**: property path where to retrieve the client object, defaults to `client`
 * **transform**: perform transformation using these options after read, see description in [transformJson](./hooks.md#transformjson-options)
 * **query**: [find query](http://mongodb.github.io/node-mongodb-native/3.1/api/Collection.html#find) to be performed, fields can be templates, learn more about [templating](https://lodash.com/docs/4.17.4#template)
+* **excludedProperties**: array of property names to be excluded from automated type conversion after templating, useful if you have a number-like string (eg '81') that you don't want to convert automatically into a number
 * **project**: project options for [cursor](http://mongodb.github.io/node-mongodb-native/3.1/api/Cursor.html)
 * **sort**: sort options for [cursor](http://mongodb.github.io/node-mongodb-native/3.1/api/Cursor.html)
 * **skip**: skip options for [cursor](http://mongodb.github.io/node-mongodb-native/3.1/api/Cursor.html)
 * **limit**: limit options for [cursor](http://mongodb.github.io/node-mongodb-native/3.1/api/Cursor.html)

 ::: warning
-Due to templating restricted to string output any ISO date string or comparison operator value in the query object will be converted back to native types so that matching will work as expected in JS
+Due to templating restricted to string output any ISO date string or comparison operator value in the query object will be automatically converted back to native types so that matching will work as expected in JS
 :::

 ### writeMongoCollection(options)